-How do you view the Bible?
-Do you see it as a cafeteria line where you pick and choose what you like?
-Do you cut and paste the Bible at will?
-Do you view it as merely a book of nice suggestions for living?
-Or do you view it as God’s Word and allow it to direct every area of your life?
+How do we view the Bible?
+Do we see it as a cafeteria line where we can pick and choose what we like?
+Do we cut and paste it at will?
+Do we view it as merely a book of nice suggestions for living?
+Or do we view it as God’s Word and allow it to direct every area of our lives?

 Jeremiah 35 & 36

 22 Now the king was sitting in the winter house in the ninth month, with a fire burning on the hearth before him.
 23 And it happened, when Jehudi had read three or four columns, that the king cut it with the scribe’s knife and cast it into the fire that was on the hearth, until all the scroll was consumed in the fire that was on the hearth.
 24 Yet they were not afraid, nor did they tear their garments, the king nor any of his servants who heard all these words.
 25 Nevertheless Elnathan, Delaiah, and Gemariah implored the king not to burn the scroll; but he would not listen to them.
 26 And the king commanded Jerahmeel the king’s son, Seraiah the son of Azriel, and Shelemiah the son of Abdeel, to seize Baruch the scribe and Jeremiah the prophet, but the LORD hid them.

 The king was sitting in his house, warm and comfortable, and—with a complete disregard for the Word of God!
 When the Scriptures were read to him, he simply cut them off the scroll and threw them into the fire!

 I once heard about a liberal theologian who literally cut the first few chapters of Genesis out of his Bible.
 Others today throw out the whole Bible as being the work of men.
 Still others, claim they are followers of Christ, but pick and choose what to believe.